01 of 06

 Mickey's Frightfully Fun Parade

-We love a parade and Mickey has put together a special version, just for the Halloween Party.
+If you love a parade, Mickey put together a special version, just for the Halloween Party.

-To be sure you don't miss it, check the schedule you get when you arrive.
+Pick up a schedule at the front gate to be sure you don't miss it.
 The parade usually runs twice during the evening.Continue to 5 of 6 below.

 05 of 06

-The fireworks show also gets a special Halloween theme, Halloween Screams.
-It's exclusive to the Halloween Party and not shown during regular admission days.
+The Disneyland fireworks show also gets a Halloween theme, Halloween Screams.
+It's exclusive to the Halloween Party and not shown during regular admission days even during the holiday season.

-Replacing Tinkerbell, who flies in from the Matterhorn to set off the regular fireworks show is Zero (Jack Skellington’s dog from The Nightmare Before Christmas), joined by his owner, ghost host Jack Skellington himself, projected onto a large balloon near the castle.
+Zero's owner, ghost host Jack Skellington himself is projected onto a large balloon near the castle.
 The rest of the show is a tribute to Disney's best-known villains, including the Ghosts from Haunted Mansion, Ursula (Little Mermaid), Cruella DeVil (101 Dalmatians), Captain Hook, Oogie Boogie (Nightmare Before Christmas) and Maleficent (Sleeping Beauty).

 06 of 06